 Our Work Is Messy

 It’s messy because, as we discover and reveal our racial conditioning and begin to heal habits of harm, we will initially be more sensitive and less confident.
 We are less confident because we are learning how to be present and more honest with ourselves and learning how to talk to others without turning away.
 We will feel appropriately unskilled, as though we are learning a new language or even living in a new skin.
-And we will gradually discover that humility, presence, openness, and kindheartedness is not only the best we can do in a given moment, but also all that may be required.

 It’s messy because racial ignorance and suffering won’t be transformed in our lifetime.
 The racial suffering and urgency we are experiencing in the world today are the result of seeds that were planted in the past that are now blooming.
 We can’t change the fact that those seeds were planted.
-Seeds have a nature: they simply blossom the racial consciousness of the planter, revealing the power of our thoughts and actions.
+Seeds have a nature: they simply blossom the racial consciousness of the planter, revealing the collective power of our thoughts and actions.
 However, with the care and understanding we will cultivate in this program, we will be able to plant new seeds of well-being in the same soil of consciousness, which will make prior seeds of ignorance and harm more difficult to blossom.
 We may see such blooms in the next moment, days, or lifetimes.

 It’s messy because as a country—and this applies to most nations—racial policies may change, but hearts tend to lag behind.
-As we have seen over the generations, when people are forced to do the right thing through policy, the fragrance of resentment lingers in the air, and revenge follows like a cloud.
+As we have seen over the generations, when people are forced to do the right thing through policy, the fragrance of resentment lingers in the air, and revenge follows like a cloud or lightening.
 The heart must be genuinely and generously involved to transform racism.
 When hearts lag, there is the manifest danger we are currently living, where regressive politicians come to power and appoint regressive judges and reverse or obstruct progressive racial policies.
 The inner work of racial healing is essential to systemic racial transformation.

 Discovery through Mindfulness

-It’s messy because as much as we try, we won’t be mindful all the time.
+Our work is messy because as much as we try, we won’t be mindful all the time.
 We will make mistakes, and we will cause harm and be harmed.
 Our hearts will be broken again and again in this awakening practice and we may find ourselves often in the throes of fear, righteousness, and ill will.
 But we can slow down, tune in, and acknowledge these contractions, forgive ourselves, and, when centered, if appropriate, apologize and forgive others.
 Forgiveness is an act of compassion.
 We purify the heart with practice.

 Moving Through Three Stages of Group Development